ICD is now SHRM-accredited! Earn PDCs for SHRM-CP® & SHRM-SCP® at all our conferences.

 • Analyze the evolution of well-being approaches in healthcare and the role of DEI in building effective programs

-CAROLINE GÓMEZ-DI CESARE, MD, PhD, MD, PhD
+CAROLINE GÓMEZ-DI CESARE, MD, PhD

-Associate Professor of Medicine, Augusta University, University of Georgia Medical Partnership
+Associate Professor of Medicine, Augusta University/University of Georgia Medical Partnership

 MOLLIE MARR, MD, PhD